eddiecorrigall/GraphicsEngine/README.md

 # GraphicsEngine

 A simple C++ OpenGL engine written from scratch.
-Written without threading, uses main-loop to update processes.
+No threading but does use main-loop to update "processes" and "resources".

 ## Features